Core Commands¶

 |---|---|---|---|

 The settings editor uses a TUI menu interface where you can navigate through categories and edit individual values.
-Categories are organized into groups:
+Categories are organized into sections:

-- AI & Knowledge: Knowledge, Skill, Observational Memory, Embedding & RAG, Graph Store, Librarian
+- AI & Knowledge: Context Profile, Knowledge, Skill, Observational Memory, Embedding & RAG, Graph Store, Librarian, Retrieval, Auto-Adjust, Context Budget, Agent Memory, Multi-Agent, A2A Protocol, Hooks, Ontology

-- Infrastructure: Payment, Cron Scheduler, Background Tasks, Workflow Engine
+- Automation: Cron Scheduler, Background Tasks, Workflow Engine, RunLedger, Provenance

-- P2P Network: P2P Network, P2P ZKP, P2P Pricing, P2P Owner Protection, P2P Sandbox
+- P2P & Economy: P2P Network, P2P Workspace, P2P ZKP, P2P Pricing, P2P Owner Protection, P2P Sandbox, Economy, Risk, Negotiation, Escrow, On-Chain Escrow, Pricing

-- Security: Security, Auth, Security DB Encryption, Security KMS
+- Security: Security, Auth, Legacy DB Encryption, Security KMS, OS Sandbox

 Press / to search across all categories by keyword.